wepay/wepay-ios/README.md

 #### (Advanced) How to differentiate between errors

-You can check the error domain to differentiate between `NSURLErrorDomain`, WePay API, and Client-side validation errors.
+You can check the error domain to differentiate between Network, WePay API, and Client-side validation errors.
+Network and NSUrlConnection errors are in the `NSURLErrorDomain`.
 WePay API errors are in the `
 WePayAPIDomain`.
 Client Side validation errors are in the `WePaySDKDomain`.

 Each WePay API error object has one of the following values for the `WPErrorCategoryKey` userInfo dictionary key that is the same as the **error** category from the [WePay API Errors page](https://www.wepay.com/developer/reference/errors "WePay API errors"):